Eldar1205/awesome-python-backend/README.md

 This document is an index for online reading materials in order to learn Python and backend development/engineering concepts from scratch and develop a mastery sufficient for Senior/Principal Backend Engineers and Data Engineers.

-If you wish to contribute a change, please create a feature branch from 'main' branch and submit a pull request.
 <br>

   - **[Environment setup and installations](#environment-setup-and-installations)**